Skip to content

 Installing

-kaddo add agents creates architecture/agents/:
+kaddo add agents creates knowledge/agents/:

 README.md

-legacy-agent.md
+utilities/ legacy-agent.md

 Existing agent files are never overwritten silently — re-running the command only installs missing files. kaddo init does not install agents; add them when you need them.